-Twitter reports slowest quarterly revenue growth since going public
+Twitter reports slowest quarterly revenue growth, shares drop

-Twitter Inc reported its slowest quarterly revenue growth since going public as the company continues to face intense competition from Snap Inc’s Snapchat and Facebook Inc’s Instagram.
+Investors hammered Twitter Inc on Thursday after the social network reported its slowest quarterly revenue growth since going public in 2013, struggling to attract advertisers amid intense competition from Snap Inc’s Snapchat and Facebook Inc.

-The company’s shares fell as much as 10 per cent to $16.81 in premarket trading on Thursday.
+The company’s shares fell as much as 10 per cent to $16.81 in premarket trading.

+Twitter was also hit by a string of executive departures in 2016, including in its products team, which had three heads in less than a year.

+Dorsey was upbeat about audience trends, saying in his statement the company saw “strong growth continuing” in future daily active usage.

-Twitter said its user base increased 4 per cent to 319 million average monthly active users.
+The user base increased 4 per cent in the fourth quarter to 319 million average monthly active users, Twitter said.

 Analysts on average had expected 319.6 million monthly active users, according to market research firm FactSet StreetAccount.

-Revenue rose just 1 per cent to $717.2-million, missing analysts’ average estimate of $740.1-million, according to Thomson Reuters I/B/E/S. The company’s adjusted profit, however, beat sharply lowered estimates.

-Twitter’s user growth benefited from the social media frenzy that surrounded the U.S. Presidential election as well as the growing follower base of President Donald Trump.
+Twitter’s user growth benefited from social media frenzy relating to the U.S. presidential election as well as the growing follower base of President Donald Trump, who has 24.3 listed followers on the network.

 Trump has been using Twitter to air his views, bypassing traditional media outlets.

-Twitter was abuzz with takeover chatter last year involving big names such as Salesforce.com Inc and Walt Disney Co .
-The rumors died down due to the lack of concrete offers.
+“The shocking part is that the Trump effect was zero.
+Their growth actually slowed during the quarter,” Pachter said.

-Twitter has also upgraded its offerings with several new features, including live video broadcasts from its app.
+Twitter has upgraded its offerings with several new features, including live video broadcasts from its app.

 “While none of them will likely materially change Twitter’s user/usage growth, these product innovations are a positive step,” RBC Capital Markets analysts wrote in a pre-earnings note.